dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/stakeholder-maps.md

 Explanation: The Stakeholder Matrix is used to categorize stakeholders based on two key variables: Influence (the ability to affect project requirements or outcomes) and Impact (how significantly the stakeholder is affected by the project).

 Question: In the context of the Onion Diagram, who would typically be included in the outer layers?
-A: Project team members
+A: Project team members and immediate clients of the project
-B: Immediate clients of the project
+B: Immediate clients of the project and department heads
-C: Stakeholders with a distant but relevant connection, like regulatory bodies
+C: Stakeholders with a distant but relevant connection
 D: Department heads involved in the project
 Answer: C
 Explanation: In the Onion Diagram, the outer layers encompass stakeholders with a more distant, yet still relevant, connection to the project, such as regulatory bodies or the general public.